MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

    </details>

 ### 5. API Namespace (if you are using Advanced flow)
-If you are using the **Advanced** flow, enter the API namespace that you created in your ServiceNow instance.
+If you're using the **Advanced** flow, enter the API namespace that you created in your ServiceNow instance.
 For more details, see [Advanced Flow for Microsoft Graph Connector for ServiceNow Knowledge](/MicrosoftSearch/servicenow-knowledge-advanced-flow).

 ### 6. Rollout to a limited audience

 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
 To know more about limited rollout, click [here](/MicrosoftSearch/staged-rollout-for-graph-connectors).

-At this point, you are ready to create the connection for ServiceNow Knowledge.
+At this point, you're ready to create the connection for ServiceNow Knowledge.
 You can select the **Create** button and the ServiceNow Knowledge Copilot connector starts indexing articles from your ServiceNow account.

 For other settings, like Access permissions, Data inclusion rules, Schema, and Crawl frequency, we have set defaults based on what works best with ServiceNow data.
 You can see the default values below: